HOW TO MEASURE YOUR RING SIZE CORRECTLY

 Another option is to use our free printable ring size chart.
 Just print it out and follow the instructions.
 The chart includes a cutout sizer that you can wrap around your finger to determine your ring size.

 Also, note that this guide does not take ring style into account.
 Thus, you may need to size up when selecting a ring with a deep bandwidth.
-Feel free to contact us for more information on this.

 Before Printing Please refer to the instructions within the downloadable PDF.